 That’s an understatement.

-The mag was recently anointed Hottest Fashion Magazine in AdWeek’s perennial ‘Hot List’, and under Laura’s steer BAZAAR’s pages have featured an exemplary diverse mix of inspiring, talented, beautiful women; from the nouveau ingénue crew (Kendall Jenner, Rihanna and Game Of Thrones’ Emilia Clarke) to one-name-needed icons like Christy and Kate, to the new guard of creative overachievers such as Uzo Aduba and October 2015 cover star Lena Dunham.
+Prior to her appointment at InStyle, Laura was Executive Editor of Harper’s BAZAAR and under her steer BAZAAR’s pages featured an exemplary and diverse mix of inspiring, talented, beautiful women; from the nouveau ingénue crew (Kendall Jenner, Rihanna and Game Of Thrones’ Emilia Clarke) to one-name-needed icons like Christy and Kate, to the new guard of creative overachievers such as Uzo Aduba and October 2015 cover star Lena Dunham.

 In addition to calling the shots behind the scenes, she’s not half bad talent in front of the camera either.
 You’ll soon be able to catch her cameo appearance alongside current Chanel muse Kristen Stewart in the fashion house’s latest film Once And Forever.
 We’d be remiss if we also didn’t steer you to The Look, a celebrity interviews series she hosted (complete with the installation of entirely self-serving wind machines).

 So what does a woman with a hectic high-profile career do during her limited down time?

 Here’s how she describes her typical Sunday morning:

 “They’re normally more productive than a Saturday morning when, if I’m at home, I lie around like I have chronic fatigue.
 Sunday I’ll sleep solidly, hopefully, get up and go to SoulCycle – where instructors yell inspirationally while you pedal like you’re escaping a fire.
 Then I’ll shower, get ready and go drink at lunch.”

 And her beauty go-to for solving the subsequent hangover?

 “Some sort of restorative sandwich.
 With cheese on it.”

 See why we love this girl?